 Figure 13 illustrates the callback latencies for the THR driver version.
-As before, it uses a priority 24 realtime thread.
+As before, it uses a priority 24 real-time thread.
 By running the modem computations in a thread, timer wakeup latencies are once again nearly as predictable as those for the control case in Figure 10.

-Given that thread-based signal processing works well and causes less disruption of coexisting system activities, why then might a vendor still chose to perform signal processing in DPCs or in interrupt handlers?
+Given that thread-based signal processing works well and causes less disruption of coexisting system activities, why then might a vendor still chose to perform signal processing in DPCs or in interrupt handlers instead of a thread?